Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/en/05_perfect_alex.md

   </tr>
 </table>

-When the mechanic resolves, all Dark players will be forced to move **away** the Dark Beacon.
-If a Dark player moves too far away from the Dark Beacon, they are killed.
+When the mechanic resolves, all Dark players will be forced to move **away** from the Dark Beacon.
+Dark players are killed if they move too far away from the Dark Beacon.

 <table>
   <tr>